 Not everyone has the same timeline on resuming their menstrual cycle after giving birth, and menstruation and ovulation restarting following childbirth vary greatly depending on the person and whether or not they’re breastfeeding.
 For those that do not lactate, the first period can occur around 45 to 64 days following birth and ovulation can occur between 45 and 94 days postpartum.
 It’s not uncommon for some to have a few anovulatory cycles (a menstrual cycle without the release of an egg) before ovulation begins again.
 Earlier ovulation is possible in nonlactating people and has happened before, with ovulation occurring as soon as 25 to 27 days postpartum.

 For those who breastfeed, ovulation and menstruation are much more delayed.
 Lactational amenorrhea (LAM) is a method of birth control that relies on regular breastfeeding to suppress ovulation and menstruation from restarting and is effective until about six months postpartum.
 If breastfeeding frequency or duration is reduced, there is a risk that ovulation can begin earlier, so back up contraception should be used if there is no intention to conceive.
 It’s also unclear whether or not pumping has an effect on LAM.
 It is possible to ovulate before your period starts, so keep this in mind when thinking about family planning and contraceptive methods.
-Read more about postpartum contraception on ACOGs website, or check out the Natalist blog for more information on postpartum, ovulation, and more.
+Check out the Natalist blog for more information on postpartum, ovulation, and more.

 The best and most effective way to know when you’re ovulating is by measuring luteinizing hormone using ovulation tests.
 If you’re not breastfeeding or have stopped breastfeeding and are expecting ovulation to begin again, try testing regularly to keep track of your hormone levels.
 When the time does come for ovulation to restart postpartum, there are a few signs that you may notice, including:

 Your cervical mucus can give you some insight into where you are in your cycle.
-When nearing ovulation, cervical mucus typically changes to an egg-white consistency, it will be slippery, translucent, and slippery.
+When nearing ovulation, cervical mucus typically changes to an egg-white consistency, it will be slippery and translucent.
 This is a sign of fertile cervical mucus and is an indicator of ovulation.

 Your lowest resting body temperature is known as your basal body temperature (BBT), and research shows that there is a slight increase in BBT around ovulation.
 This isn’t always the case for everyone, as about 20% of those studied didn’t have noticeable differences in temperature despite ovulating, but it can be a good way to track ovulation along with ovulation tests, cervical mucus tracking, or when accompanied by other symptoms.